cnabio/cnab-spec/101-bundle-json.md

     }
   },
   "parameters": {
-    "fields": {
     "backend_port": {
       "definition": "http_port",
       "description": "The port that the backend will listen on", "destination": {
         "path": "/path/to/backend_port"
       },
       "immutable": true
-      }
     }
   },
   "schemaVersion": "v1.0.0-WD",